epam/edp-cd-pipeline-operator/docs/api.md

-CDPipelineStatus defines the observed state of CDPipeline
+CDPipelineStatus defines the observed state of CDPipeline.

 <table>
     <thead>